-The Group's subsidiaries, associates and joint ventures which operate in Greece (notes 16 and 17) have not been audited for a period of 2 to 9 tax years from the tax authorities.
-For these entities that are subject to statutory audit by external auditors and obtain the 'Annual Tax Certificate', the said certificate is unqualified for years 2011-2016.
+The Group's subsidiaries, associates and joint ventures which operate in Greece (notes 16 and 17) have not been audited for a period of 1 to 9 tax years from the tax authorities.
+Where these entities are subject to statutory audit by external auditors, they have obtained unqualified tax certificates for years 2011-2015.
+For 2016 the tax audit from external auditors has been completed and unqualified tax certificates are expected to be submitted to the Tax Authorities within the third guarter of 2017.